Best Big Bear Hikes: For Beginners & Experienced

 Wooden markers are posted along the trail in numbered sequence, which features fun and educational information regarding the hike.

-The information for each marker can be found in this PDF guide.
+The information for each marker can be found in a PDF guide in the full post.
 However, we wrote the complete post in an interactive and simplified manner for parents to read to their kids as they’re on the trail.

 If you plan on visiting when it snows, please use microspikes.
 Although it’s an easy hike, it can get very slippery when ice begins to form.